-- Utilise Life in Mind to share information about your organisation and its work.
+- Utilise lifeinmind.org.au to share information about your organisation and its work.

-Praise and Promote
+Praise and promote

 - Find and support programs or services that uphold the principles of The Charter in your local community and consider nominating them for an award (e.g. LiFE Awards, Mental Health Matters Awards). - Advocate for equity of access and culturally-specific, age-appropriate and communitybased programs and services.